daattali/beautiful-jekyll/_posts/2015-02-28-test-markdown.md

 #### Software Engineering

->Put it simple, software development is based on managing data.
+>Software development is based on managing data and its artifacts.
 I've leveraged the latest data analysis techniques in order to extract useful knowledge from software repositories.
 Also, I scraped into malware data and studied the malware diversity in major Android markets.

 #### Bioinformatics